Houston puts win streak on the line against Boston

-BOTTOM LINE: Houston enters the game as winners of their last nine games.
+BOTTOM LINE: Houston enters the matchup as winners of their last 10 games.

-The Red Sox are 12-9 on their home turf.
-Boston’s team on-base percentage of .335 is fifth in the MLB.
+The Red Sox are 12-10 in home games.
+Boston has a collective on-base percentage of .334, good for third in the American League.
+Mookie Betts leads the team with a mark of .387.

+The Astros are 15-11 on the road.
+The Houston offense has compiled a .282 batting average as a team this season, good for first in the league.
+Michael Brantley leads the team with a mark of .331.
+The Astros won the last meeting 7-3.
+Josh James recorded his first victory and Josh Reddick went 1-for-4 with a home run and two RBIs for Houston.
+Hector Velazquez took his third loss for Boston.

+TOP PERFORMERS: Xander Bogaerts leads the Red Sox with 19 extra base hits and is batting .270.
 J.D.
-Martinez leads the club with an OBP of .388.

-The Astros are 14-11 on the road.
-Houston has hit 84 combined home runs this season, most in the American League.
-George Springer leads the club with 17 homers.
-The Astros won the last meeting 3-1.
-Will Harris earned his first victory and Springer went 1-for-3 with a home run and two RBIs for Houston.
-Rick Porcello registered his fourth loss for Boston.

-TOP PERFORMERS: Mitch Moreland leads the Red Sox with 12 home runs and is batting .222.
-Martinez is 11-for-40 with a double, five home runs and 11 RBIs over the last 10 games for Boston.
+Martinez is 10-for-38 with a double, five home runs and 10 RBIs over the last 10 games for Boston.

-Springer leads the Astros with 26 extra base hits and is slugging .663.
-Jake Marisnick is 9-for-22 with three doubles, a triple, two home runs and five RBIs over the last 10 games for Houston.
+George Springer leads the Astros with 27 extra base hits and is batting .318.
+Aledmys Diaz is 9-for-25 with a double, three home runs and 11 RBIs over the last 10 games for Houston.

 Red Sox Injuries: David Price: 10-day IL (elbow), Brian Johnson: 10-day IL (elbow), Nathan Eovaldi: 10-day IL (elbow), Dustin Pedroia: 10-day IL (knee), Tzu-Wei Lin: 10-day IL (knee), Brock Holt: 10-day IL (eye).